 Call us for help…

-For questions about crane accidents or other construction site accidents or to talk confidentially with one of our skilled personal injury attorneys, don’t hesitate to contact us at Shouse Law Group.
+For questions about crane accidents or other construction site accidents or to talk confidentially with one of our skilled California personal injury attorneys, don’t hesitate to contact us at Shouse Law Group.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.